 These No-bake Peanut Butter Bars are a healthy dessert with 5 simple ingredients.
 It's 100% sugar-free, gluten-free and vegan.
 A delicious easy low-carb recipe to fix your sweet cravings with no sugar in less than 20 minutes.

-Hi, I'm Carine, the food blogger, author, recipe developer, and founder of Sweet As Honey.
+Hi, I'm Carine, the food blogger, author, recipe developer, published author of a cookbook, and founder of Sweet As Honey.

 I'm passionate about sharing easy, tasty recipes that are both delicious and healthy